-- 1. Anticoagulation Clinic

-- 2. Family Medicine Clinic

-- 3. Occupational Health

-- 3. Research Project

-- 4. Teaching Certificate Program (optional)
+- 1. Family Medicine Clinic (two half-days per month) - 2.
+Internal Medicine Clinic (one half-day per month) - 3.
+Research Project - 4.
+Teaching Certificate Program (optional)

 IV.
 Required

 - 1. Clinical research project for presentation at the Eastern States Residency Conference.
 The project should be of such quality that the written results may be submitted for publication in a peer-reviewed journal.

 - 2. Three newsletter articles

 - 3. One Bayhealth Pharmacy CE presentation

 - 4. One Bayhealth Grand Rounds presentation

 - 5. Three GME didactic lectures

 - 6. One journal club discussion

 - 7. Attendance at ASHP Midyear (optional) if pursuing a PGY2 residency.
 Must present a CE presentation from the conference to the pharmacy staff.